antrea-io/antrea/docs/design/ovs-pipeline.md

   - bit 16 is used to indicate whether the destination MAC address of a packet is "known", i.e. corresponds to an entry in [L2ForwardingCalcTable], which is essentially a "dmac" table.
-  - bit 18 is used to in
+  - bit 18 is used to indicate whether the packet should be output on the port on which it was received.
+It is consumed by table [L2ForwardingOutTable] to output the packet with action `IN_PORT`.
   - bit 19 is used to indicate whether the destination and source MACs of the packet should be rewritten in the [l3ForwardingTable].
 The bit is set for packets received from the tunnel port in the [ClassifierTable].
 The